JuliaYan-hub/recipes-analysis/README.md

 As mentioned before, the baseline model resulted a **Mean Absolute Error (MAE)** of **0.4617** and an **R-squared** value of **0.0005**.
 Our final Linear Regression model which adds more features has a slightly better **MAE** of **0.4613** and an **R-squared** value of **0.0010**.
 Although the improvement in MAE is minimal, the final model's R-squared value is higher, indicating that the model could explain a slightly larger portion of the variance in the data compared to the baseline model.

 Such improvement can be attributed to the inclusion of additional features and more sophisticated feature engineering.
-For example, by adding features like `'steps_per_ingredient'` and `'prop_sugar'`, the final model was able to capture more nuanced relationships between recipe characteristics and user ratings.
+For example, by adding features like `'steps_per_ingredient'` and `'prop_sugar'`, the final model is able to capture more nuanced relationships between recipe characteristics and user ratings.

 ## Fairness Analysis